multidots/greenpresswp/README.md

 - Also found under **Appearance → Customize → Theme Options → Third Party Integration**.
 - Add custom **header and footer scripts** for analytics, tracking, or other third-party tools.

+### Footer
+- Go to **Appearance → Customize → Theme Options → Footer Settings**.
+- You can add here any text or HTML.

 ## Build Process